CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Related Work

-Husain et al.~\cite{husain2019codesearchnet} presented the \csn dataset constructed from a \emph{GitHub} dump where the authors split method bodies into the code itself and a description.
+\textbf{Datasets}. \citet{husain2019codesearchnet} presented the \csn dataset constructed from a \emph{GitHub} dump where the authors split method bodies into the code itself and a description.
 This dataset contains 2 million code snippet-description pairs in 6 programming languages, including \emph{Python}.
-This dataset was partially used by Hasan et al.~\cite{hasan2021codesc} who combined \csn and three other datasets into a larger one.
+This dataset was partially used by \citet{hasan2021codesc} who combined \csn and three other datasets into a larger one.
 From \csn they used the \emph{Java} part and \emph{Python} part translated automatically into \emph{Java}.
-The resulting dataset contains 4 million code snippet-description pairs. \emph{CodeXGLUE} presented by Lu et al.~\cite{lu_codexglue_2021} is a machine learning benchmark collection of datasets for code understanding and generation tasks, which includes a modification of \csn. \emph{CodeXGLUE} provides a benchmark for various code-to-code, code-to-text, text-to-code tasks, including code search.
+The resulting dataset contains 4 million code snippet-description pairs. \emph{CodeXGLUE} presented by \citet{lu_codexglue_2021} is a machine learning benchmark collection of datasets for code understanding and generation tasks, which includes a modification of \csn. \emph{CodeXGLUE} provides a benchmark for various code-to-code, code-to-text, text-to-code tasks, including code search.
 This benchmark includes code in 10 programming languages.
+There are two main datasets for clone detection: \poj~\cite{POJ} and \emph{BigCloneBench}~\cite{wang2020detecting}. \poj represents a comparatively small corpus of C++ solutions from a student judging system. \emph{BigCloneBench} comprises a vast dataset containing automatically mined data in the Java language.